 All scooters must be returned within 7 days of purchase in like-new condition.
 You will be charged a $100 restocking fee and a $2 per mile usage fee and any applicable bank charges.
 For example, if you put 50 miles on your scooter, and decided you wanted a larger one we would charge you $100 for the use you put on the scooter plus a $100 restocking fee.
+Any damage will also be charged to you for the cost to bring it back to like-new condition.
 If the scooter is already licensed, all License fees and sales taxes are non-refundable.

 Yes.
 We have a minimal Dealer Prep/Assembly fee added to all our products as instructed per our scooter and ATV vendors.
-Online, the fee is in the price already for your convenience.
 We do our very best to keep our products as affordable as possible.
 The only other fees we add are sales tax, license, and document fees in addition to any optional delivery fees.

 If you live in a state other than Minnesota then you would just pay the price of the product plus the Dealer Prep/Assembly Fee to us.
 We would then sign over the vehicle title to you, and you would have to register it with your state.
 You would then be responsible to pay your state whatever fees they require when you register it.

 No. Legally we can’t provide any additional copies of a legal title to you.
 If we did the state could revoke our license to sell vehicles in the state of Minnesota.

 Yes, just call us.
 You can purchase over the phone, pay for it with a credit card, and we can then deliver it out to you.
 You will need to be home with a valid ID when we deliver it to fill out the paperwork and sign the license forms.